Automotive Email Marketing

 In fact, marketers have consistently ranked email marketing as the single most effective strategy for generating awareness, acquiring leads, generating sales, and improving customer retention, compared to the other marketing strategies most commonly employed.

 In 2000, the company MarketBeat first started collecting opt-ins for their newsletters.
 Two decades later a good number of subscribers that signed up during the first year continue to read their content, engage with their advertisers, and buy products and services from their business.
 Your email list is a long-term asset that will continue to generate revenue and social capital for your dealership well into the future.

 MarketingSherpa conducted a study that showed that 72 percent of U.S. consumers say that email is their favorite way to communicate with the companies that they do business with.
 They also discovered that 61 percent of consumers like to receive weekly promotional emails from their favorite brands, while 28 percent of consumers would like to receive promotional emails more frequently.

-Additionally, 70 percent of consumers say they will always open email from their favorite companies, and 95 percent of people who opted in to receive an email from brands say that the marketing emails they receive are incredibly useful.
+Additionally, 70 percent of consumers say they will always open emails from their favorite companies, and 95 percent of people who opted in to receive an email from brands say that the marketing emails they receive are incredibly useful.

 Outperforms Social Media Marketing

-A recent study found that dealers are more than 40 times likely to create a new customer from email marketing than they are through social media.
+A recent study found that dealers are more than 40 times more likely to create a new customer from email marketing than they are through social media.
 When it comes to email marketing, many marketers feel that it delivers a better return on investment than social media marketing.